gregpalmr/dremio-backup-restore-on-kubernetes/README.md

      dremio-admin:/opt/dremio $ exit

-### Step 2.d.
+### 2.d.
 Relaunch the main Dremio coordinator and executor pods

 Stop the Dremio admin pod and start the Dremio pods